RemedyData/Maven_Northwind_Traders-_Sales_Performance_Analysis/README.md

 - There are no doubts that the business is performing well as there are potential leads within the company yielding higher returns.

 - The grains and cereals subcategories are not doing much in sales.
-Strategies to increase the sales should be made like "discounted bundle-selling" where for any purchase of beverages which happens to be the product with the highest revenue, grains and cereals will be added as an offer in addition to the beverages but at a discounted price which will be cheaper compared to when they are buying the grains or cereals as a stand-alone product.
+Strategies to increase the sales should be made like "discounted bundle-selling" where for any purchase of beverages which happens to be the product with the highest revenue, grains or cereals will be added as an offer in addition to the beverages but at a discounted price which will be cheaper compared to when they are buying the grains or cereals as a stand-alone product.

  - Use database to gather customer feedback to get their experiences about the product or services.
 This information can be used to identify areas for improvement.